south-lacrosse/www-dev/docs/developer-info.md

     * Install the [BE Media from Production plugin](https://wordpress.org/plugins/be-media-from-production/) with `wp plugin install be-media-from-production` which will use media from the production site if it doesn't exist on the local machine.
 Make sure you add `define('BE_MEDIA_FROM_PRODUCTION_URL', 'https://www.southlacrosse.org.uk');` to your `wp-config.php` file.
     * You can download the directory with ftp/rsync/scp if you have access
 1. New installations of WordPress may contain extra themes and plugins.
 You may safely delete those, or just leave them.
+1. If you want to run SQL from the command line then you can copy over `mysql-dev.bat` or `mysql-dev` from [bin-local](../bin-local/) into your path, and modify the script to fit your environment.
+You can then run `mysql-dev [sql-file]` from the command line (omitting the sql-file will open up the MySQL client).

 You should now be all set up and `https://dev.southlacrosse.org.uk/` will take you to the site.